 Home Renovation and Home Remodeling Have Different Meanings

 People often use the terms renovation and remodel interchangeably.
-While similar, the terms actually have significant differences.
+While similar, the terms have different meanings.

 What Are Home Renovations?

 A renovation project is typically smaller than a remodel.
-When you’re renovating your home or part of your home, you’re making a space more attractive, more pleasant or more functional, but you’re not changing the structure or purpose of the space.
+When you’re renovating your home or part of your home, you’re making a space more attractive, pleasant or functional.
+You’re not changing the structure or purpose.
+Common renovations include:

 Good to Know

 Not all renovations are minor.
-Even some advanced projects, such as installing shingles, replacing windows or replacing a garage door are renovations.
+Installing shingles, replacing windows or replacing a garage door are examples of large renovations.

 What Is Home Remodeling?

-A remodel changes the structure of your house or changes the purpose of a space in your home.
-This larger scope typically means a larger project.
+A remodel changes the structure of your house or changes the purpose of a space.
+This larger scope typically means a larger project:

 Good to Know

-Not all remodels are huge projects.
-Converting a spare bedroom to a home office could also be a remodel and may only involve replacing a bed with a desk, swapping out dressers for shelves or bookcases and adding a desk chair and desk lamp.
+Not all remodels are huge.
+Converting a spare bedroom to a home office is a remodel that might simply involve replacing a bed with a desk, swapping out dressers for shelves or bookcases and adding a desk chair and desk lamp.

 Are Renovations and Remodels DIY Projects?